CKAY-9/village/README.md

 ### Editor

 Before playing Village, you'll want to have a map you can play in.
-The Village Editor allows server operators to place tasks, create and link vents together, and similar actions.
+The Village Editor allows server operators to place tasks, sabotages, and create vents and link them together.

-These editors can be accessed via the `/village task` and `/village vent` commands.
+These editors can be accessed via the `/village task`, `/village sabotage` and `/village vent` commands.

 To exit the editor, simply use right click the exit tool or use the command `/village no-edit`.

 <div align="center">
     <img src="./assets/editor.png" width=auto height=250 />
 </div>

+### Sabotages

+Introduced in b1.2, Sabotages can be used by Mobs to distract the Villagers and or to win the game.
+If a sabotage is left unfixed for 45s, it will end the game, giving the win to the Mobs.

+Currently there is two sabotages: Reactor and Stabilizer

+#### Reactor

+To fix the Reactor, a player must enter a set of codes into it.
+This is represented by an inventory with certain items the player must click.

+#### Stabilizer

+To fix the Stabilizer, two players must both prevent it from shifting to much.
+This is done by an inventory with errors the player must click repeatedly to clear.

 ### Tasks